How To Fly With a Bike & The Best Airlines to Choose

 You can also purchase reusable packing protection like the Orucase Frame Protection Kit.

-It’s important to research ahead of time what your airline policies are for flying with a bike.
-You can find these policies under the ‘special baggage’ or ‘sporting equipment’ section on the airline’s website.
-Print out the policies to make sure the airline honors them at the check-in counter!
+You can typically find bike policies under the ‘special baggage’ or ‘sporting equipment’ section on the airline’s website.
+It’s a good idea to print these out to make sure the airline honors them at the check-in counter.

 Here are a few typical airline policies to keep in mind:

-- Whether you need to make a prior reservation (I failed to do this on my way back from England and British Airways stuck me with a very hefty fine).
+Prior reservations: Some airlines require you to make a reservation for your bike.
+I failed to do this on my way back from England and British Airways stuck me with a very hefty fine.

 Airline Bike Fee master guide